 Adventure options here include going scuba diving, snorkeling, or kayaking.
 You can also hang out and relax on one of Cabo's gorgeous beaches or go horseback riding.

 You now have some time to relax before you return to San Francisco.
-You will be cruising the Pacific Ocean with no more stops on days 9 and 10 (or 11 if you're on the 11-night cruise).
+You will be cruising the Pacific Ocean with no more stops on Days 9 and 10 (or 11 if you're on the 11-night cruise).

-On the morning of day 11, you will ride under the Golden Gate Bridge one more time before arriving at Pier 27 on Day 11 or 12 at 7 am.
+Depending on which cruise you chose, you will ride under the Golden Gate Bridge one more time before arriving at Pier 27 on Day 11 or 12 at 7 am.

 If you plan to spend a little time in San Francisco either before or after your cruise, I recommend that you stay in the Fisherman's Wharf district.
 This fun area offers shopping, ferry rides around the bay, and Segway tours.
 You can also visit one of its many attractions including the Aquarium of the Bay, the Maritime Museum, or the Hyde Street Pier.